What Are Reviews?

 Say a business received twelve 5-star reviews, four 4-star reviews, and one 2-star review.

 The total stars are (12×5 + 4×4 + 1×2) = 78 with 17 reviewers meaning the average rating displayed would be 78÷17 = 4.58, which is rounded up to 4.6.

 Reviews can be written by Google Local Guides, and reviewers can also attach photos to their reviews.

 The reviews are public and visible to everyone.
-However, they can also be flagged and removed if deemed inappropriate though this process may face an inordinate delay.
+However, they can also be flagged (may need community support) and removed if deemed inappropriate.
+However, this process may face an inordinate delay.

 DigitalBull GO: Most users can sense good and genuine reviews so make every effort to get your satisfied clients to give you a 5-star review within hours of the service being completed.
-You can also use 3-party tools to automate this process.
+You can also use 3rd party tools to automate this process.